NOTE: This article contains endgame spoilers. Read further at your own peril.

 - Tactics to deal with specific enemies:

 - Aquatoids: dangerous but very vulnerable.
-On the first level they all have MC abilities and Disruptor Launchers.
+On the first level they all have MC abilities and will most likely be armed with Disruptor Launchers.
 Luckily, they almost always die in one hit, and won't survive even on the outskirts of an explosion.
-On the other two levels they're more of a nuisance, as no longer have MC and most have Thermal Shok Launchers.
-Still, one or two might be toting a Disruptor Pulse Launcher, so don't ignore them.
+On the other two levels they're more of a nuisance, as no longer have MC and will most likely be armed with Thermal Shok Launchers.

 - Lobster Men: dangerous and very tough, but no MC ability.
 They usually survive even a direct hit from a Disruptor Pulse Launcher!
 Most of them are coincidentally armed with just that, but others wield Thermal Shok Launchers and are therefore less dangerous.
 Your best bet is to use MC attacks and Melee weapons against them.
 The Thermal Shok Launchers they carry are also useful at quickly disabling them, consider picking up a few along the way.
 Don't forget they have a natural melee attack!